Sunshine Football Club (VFA): VFA

+Withdrawal from VFA

 The Association contracted to a single division in 1989, and the financially struggling Sunshine was completely uncompetitive against the former Division 1 clubs.
-The club withdrew its firsts and seconds teams from the competition after Round 9 (it continued to field a thirds team) with plans to regroup for the 1990 season, but the club and VFA realised there was no realistic prospect of the club being viable or competitive; Sunshine dropped out of the VFA and folded on 25 October.
-The club's matches in the 1989 season were deleted from the VFA records.
+The club withdrew its firsts and seconds teams from the competition after Round 9 (it continued to field an under-19s team) with plans to regroup for the 1990 season.
+However, the club and VFA realised there was no realistic prospect of the club being viable or competitive, and Sunshine dropped out of the VFA and folded on 25 October 1989.
+The club's eight senior and reserves matches in the 1989 season were expunged from the VFA records.

 An attempt to reform the Sunshine club in 1993 failed to attract enough players.
 The old VFA club has no ties with the current Sunshine Football Club (previously known as Sunshine YCW Football Club), which is now playing in the Western Region Football League but it does have ties with Albion Football Club as AFC was its Thirds team before it ventured out on its own in 1961.